If you’re looking for the best foam mattress, I can help — though “best” is subjective when it comes to mattresses.

 Any mattress you try in a store will feel good.

 Just about any mattress you try is going to feel better than what you have at home.
-Your mattress at home is worn out.
+Your mattress at home is probably worn out.
 The mattresses at the store are new.
 Just because it feels good in the store does NOT mean it’ll feel good to you after a few sleeps, or a few months.

 Any style of foam mattress you test in a store will probably feel pretty good.
 But comfort changes over time with all mattresses.
 You might feel the change in the span of a few minutes, when you start feeling pressure points on your shoulder or hip.
 You might feel the change the next morning, in the form of a dull ache in your back.
 Or after a bit of time, you might develop a full body ache from a mattress that sags where you’ve slept (AKA body impressions).